ntop/PF_RING/doc/modules/mellanox.rst

 Traffic Transmission
 --------------------

-Packet transmission is also supported on Mellanox (under development.
+Packet transmission is also supported on Mellanox (including multiqueue/multithread transmission when RSS is enabled).
 The same syntax used for capturing traffic can be used to select the TX interface.
 Example:

 .. code-block:: console